CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Approach

 \section{Approach}

-With the success of CLIP for video captioning, we are motivated to further strengthen attribute-aware representation learning of a video caption model by introducing Dual Attribute Prediction (DAP).
-We organize this section as follows.
-Firstly, we elaborate the formulation of attribute prediction in \cref{sec:approach_formulation}, followed by our proposed DAP in \cref{sec:approach_DAP}.
-Then based on the experimental setup in \cref{sec:approach_experimental_setup}, we compare our approach with state-of-the-art methods in \cref{sec:comparison_with_SOTA} and carry out comprehensive experiments to verify the effectiveness of DAP in \cref{sec:AR_analysis}.
+Based on above findings, we propose to further strengthen concept-aware representation learning of a video caption model via Dual Concept Detection (DCD).
+Next, we fisrtly elaborate the formulation of concept detection in Sec.~\ref{sec:approach_formulation}, followed by our proposed DCD in Sec.~\ref{sec:approach_DCD}.
+Then based on the experimental setup in Sec.~\ref{sec:approach_experimental_setup}, we compare our approach with state-of-the-art methods in Sec.~\ref{sec:comparison_with_SOTA} and carry out ablation studies to verify the effectiveness of DCD in Sec.~\ref{sec:AR_analysis}.